Chief Executive Officer

 Robert (Rob) B. Crooke is senior vice president and general manager of the Non-Volatile Memory (NVM) Solutions Group at Intel Corporation.
 He leads a worldwide organization responsible for NVM technology design and development, complete solid-state drive (SSD) system hardware and firmware development, and wafer and SSD manufacturing, as well as marketing for Intel’s component, module and SSD NVM businesses.
 Crooke joined Intel in 1989 as a field applications engineer in the company’s sales force.
 Before coming to Intel, he held design engineering positions at Alliant Computer Systems and Custom Silicon.

-Corporate Vice President; General Manager, Manufacturing and Operations
+Senior Vice President; General Manager, Manufacturing and Operations

-Keyvan Esfarjani is corporate vice president and general manager of Manufacturing and Operations at Intel Corporation.
+Keyvan Esfarjani is senior vice president and general manager of Manufacturing and Operations at Intel Corporation.
 He is responsible for the company’s worldwide manufacturing operations, including Fab Sort Manufacturing, Assembly Test Manufacturing and strategic planning, as well as corporate quality assurance and corporate services.
 Esfarjani’s tenure with Intel began in 1996 as an industrial engineer, after working in the automotive industry for four years.

 Dr. Ann B. Kelleher